mbacarella/awsm/README.md

 dune exec ./awsm_ec2_describe_instances.exe
 ```

-You should see an s-expression list of all compute instances you have in EC2.
+You should see a sexp output of all compute instances you have in EC2.

 ## Documentation